Field Ants Identification Guide

 +

-Large soil mounds in lawns are often created by field ants (Formica species).
-These ants excavate extensive underground tunnel systems and push the displaced soil to the surface, forming conspicuous mounds that can reach several inches tall.
-Some species also incorporate plant material like grass clippings or pine needles into their mounds.
+Large dirt mounds in lawns are often made by field ants.
+These ants dig tunnels underground and push the dirt to the surface.
+The mounds can grow several inches tall.
+Some types also mix in grass clippings or pine needles.

 Are field ants the same as carpenter ants?